 - To offer specialized knowledge of thalassaemia epidemiology, inheritance and prevention, pathophysiology, diagnosis and associated complications.

 - To assist medical specialists in dealing with the complexity of the disease

 - To assist in the improvement of existing conditions and services for quality clinical management and support for people with thalassaemia.

 Requirements for participation

 - Medical degree and specialisation in Internal Medicine, or Paediatrics, Haematology

 - Previous experience in the treatment of Haemoglobinopathies will be preferred

-The eThalED programme for medical professionals is comprised of 2 electronic courses covering in-depth key issues related to thalassaemia prevention and clinical management.
+The eThalED programme for medical specialists is comprised of 2 electronic courses covering in-depth key issues related to thalassaemia prevention and clinical management.

-The aim of the two courses is to strengthen healthcare professionals’ knowledge of thalassaemia, introduce the patients’ perspective with regards to the various complex aspects of thalassaemia, and equip them with the necessary tools to seek further development.
+The aim of the two courses is to strengthen medical specialists’ knowledge of thalassaemia, introduce the patients’ perspective with regards to the various complex aspects of thalassaemia, and equip them with the necessary tools to seek further development.